 Climate & GHG emissions

-Reduced total methane emissions by about 520,000 t from 2020 levels.
+Reduced absolute methane emissions in upstream operations by about 59% from 2019 levels.

 Carbon capture and storage (CCS) and other decarbonization

 Continued to operate carbon capture projects at our Lloydminster Ethanol Plant and Pikes Peak South projects.

 - Completed design and engineering studies to improve the capture efficiency and energy use in carbon capture technologies at Christina Lake.

 - Drilled appraisal well for proposed Minnedosa Ethanol Plant CCS project.